gwleuverink/magic-todo/README.md

 - [ ] Add syntax for only rendering in certain environments (e.g. only dev / dev + staging)
 - [ ] Support NOTE & FIXME comments with different styling
 - [ ] Add better theme/styling support

+## License

+This package is open-source software licensed under the MIT license.